Back to blog

 const axios = require("axios");

-The address of the page that is being scraped is saved in the variable URL for readability
+The address of the page that’s being scraped is saved in the variable url for readability:

 Axios has a method get() that will send an HTTP GET request.
 Note that this is asynchronous method and thus needs await prefix: